-At the end, the tool dumps raw SystemVerilog code that implements the PLA in the design; the code which you can see here.
+In the end, the tool dumps raw SystemVerilog code that implements the PLA in the design; the code which you can see here.

-Timing matrix contains a set of operations for each statically decoded instruction (remember the PLA?) and determines which control signals fire at which M and T clock combinations as the sequencer generates them.
+The timing matrix contains a set of operations for each statically decoded instruction (remember the PLA?) and determines which control signals fire at which M and T clock combinations as the sequencer generates them.

 In its simplest form, the timing matrix says: "On M1 and T1, and when the instruction (PLA output) is such and such; activate control signals A, B and C", that, for every instruction, M and T combinations.
 In software (as well as in Verilog), this translates into a pile of "if" statements.
-In hardware, however, a CPU designs are highly optimized and these equations translate into a form of, "Fire control signal A when M1 is set and T1 is set and PLA wire 5 is set", that, for every control signal.
-The "and"s in those statements become simple AND-gates.
+In hardware, however, CPU designs are highly optimized and these equations translate into a form of, "Fire control signal A when M1 is set and T1 is set and PLA wire 5 is set", that, for every control signal.
+The "and"s in those statements become simple AND gates.

-Timing matrix is contained in the "Timings.xlsm" file.
+The timing matrix is contained in the "Timings.xlsm" file.
 This image shows a portion of it - the entries describing 8-bit ALU instruction groups:

 The columns represent symbolic operations on various blocks resulting in control signals emitted at precisely specified M and T clock times.
-There is a subtle balance implied in the organization of this file: on one hand, we could have directly specified all 100+ control signals and mark each of them active when needed, but that would be unmanageable and error-prone.
+There is a subtle balance implied in the organization of this file: on one hand, we could have directly specified all 100+ control signals and marked each of them active when needed, but that would be unmanageable and error-prone.
 On the other hand, we could have abstracted it even more in which case we lose the ability to precisely define operations.

-The timings on the Z80 bus are known but I still run an Arduino dongle to dump external pin response to each instruction: the tables for regular opcodes are here, those with CB prefix here, ED prefix here, DD+CB here and DD only here.
+The timings on the Z80 bus are known but I still run an Arduino dongle to dump external pin response to each instruction: the tables for regular opcodes are here, those with CB prefix here, ED prefix here, DD+CB here, and DD only here.
 Then I correlated the functions with internal machine cycles (M) using those tables and several other sources while matching the possible operations on internal busses and blocks for each T-cycle in between.

-For some instructions, I struggled quite a bit - there is nothing like spending a weekend trying to figure out a puzzle of how a Z80 would implement an instruction - for example, a RLD or RRD, as shown on my kitchen counter here:
+For some instructions, I struggled quite a bit - there is nothing like spending a weekend trying to figure out a puzzle of how a Z80 would implement an instruction - for example, RLD or RRD, as shown on my kitchen counter here:

 These two in particular were hairy: the ALU has only certain paths and control signals.
 Those need to be used to perform an operation.
 Since the ALU is based on Ken's reverse-engineered blueprint, that's what I had to work with: